A Comparison between Markov Switching Zero-inflated and Hurdle Models for Spatio-temporal Infectious Disease Counts: Motivating a comparison between Zero-Inflated and Hurdle Negative Binomial Models

 In epidemiology, both ZI and hurdle models assume that, for every area and/or time period, the disease can be either present or absent and that when the disease is absent no cases will be reported \cite{RN45, harris_climate_2019}.
-The main difference between hurdle and ZI models is that, when the disease is present, a hurdle model assumes the reported cases come from a zero-truncated distribution while a ZI model assumes the reported cases are generated by a count distribution that can produce zeroes, such as the negative binomial distribution.
-To illustrate how these differences relate to assumptions about disease detection, let $Z$ be the actual counts when the disease is present and $Y$ be the reported counts when the disease is present.
-When the disease is present the actual counts $Z$ must be greater than zero and so we can assume $Z$ follows a zero-truncated negative binomial model, that is,
+The main difference between hurdle and ZI models is that, when the disease is present, a hurdle model assumes the reported cases come from a zero-truncated distribution while a ZI model assumes the reported cases are generated by a count distribution that can produce zeroes, such as the negative binomial distribution. { To illustrate how these differences relate to assumptions about disease detection, let $z$ be the {\it actual counts} when the disease is present, and $y$ be the {\it reported counts} when the disease is present.
+When the disease is present the actual counts $z$ must be greater than zero and so it is reasonable to assume $z$ follows a zero-truncated negative binomial model, that is, }

-where $\lambda$ is the mean value and $r$ is the over-dispersion parameter of the negative binomial that gets truncated assuming the variance of the negative binomial that gets truncated is given by $\lambda+\lambda^2/r$.
-We can then assume the reported counts $Y$ given the actual counts $Z$ follows a binomial distribution, i.e.,
+where $\lambda$ is the mean value and $r$ is the over-dispersion parameter of the original negative binomial distribution before the truncation.
+Then, it is reasonable to assume that the distribution of the reported cases $y$, {\em given} the actual number of cases $z$, follows a binomial distribution, i.e.,

-where $p_0$ is the probability of reporting any one count when the disease is present.
-It can be shown that the marginal distribution of $Y$ is,
+where $p_0$ is the probability of reporting any one case when the disease is present.
+Under these assumptions, it can be shown that the marginal distribution of $y$ (with respect to $z$) is given by

-See Supplementary Material (SM) Section 1 for the derivation of this distribution.
+See Section 1 of the Supplementary Material (SM) for the derivation of this distribution.

-Under perfect detection $p_0=1$ and $Y=Z$ leading to a hurdle model with count part given by (\ref{eqn: ZTNB}).
-If instead $p_0<1$ zeroes could arise when the disease is present if it goes undetected leading to a ZI model with count part given by (\ref{eqn: pmf-of-Z}).
-However, in practice, we cannot use (\ref{eqn: pmf-of-Z}) as the count part of a ZI model since typically the reporting probability $p_0$ is not identifiable from the reported cases alone \cite{RN51}.
-Usually, a negative binomial distributed variable $W$ is used as the count part of a ZI model and, therefore, the distribution of $W$ would be implicitly approximating the distribution of true reported counts $Y$\cite{RN55}.
-To test the appropriateness of this approximation we can match the mean and variance of $W$ with the exact distribution (\ref{eqn: pmf-of-Z}),
+Under perfect detection, when $p_0=1$, then $y=z$; that is, $y$ follows a hurdle model with the count part given by equation (\ref{eqn: ZTNB}).
+If, instead, $p_0<1$, the observed zeroes could represent the situation wherein the disease is present but is undetected.
+This leads to a ZI model with count part given by equation (\ref{eqn: pmf-of-Z}).
+Although this looks like a reasonable model, in practice, it cannot be used.
+This is because the p.m.f. in equation (\ref{eqn: pmf-of-Z}) involves the reporting probability $p_0$ which is not identifiable from the reported cases alone \cite{RN51}.